 How it works

 AICoven orchestrates multiple models with shared memory.
-The core ideas: Context Sandwich, routing with fallback, and encrypted provider keys.
+The core ideas are the context sandwich, routing with fallback, and encrypted provider keys.

 Coven tutorial